drorlab/pensa/README.md

-# pensa - Protein Ensemble Analysis
+# PENSA - Protein Ensemble Analysis

 A collection of python methods to cluster and compare ensembles of protein structures.